Biofabbing & Ecology - BioFabLab Summer Workshop

 It's an intense workshop where participants and teachers will work hard, and we expect you to make an effort for the learning and fun of everybody.

-- Collection of environmental data.
+- Collection of environmental data and samples.

-- Cultivation of samples & organisms.
+- Analysis of and cultivation of environmental samples & organisms.

 - Performing test and experiments in the environment or with samples obtained in the environment.